EvgeniyJeka/Creditto/README.md

      Message content is serialized to Google Protobuf.

-     Gateway acesses SQL DB to validate received data.
+     Gateway accesses SQL DB to validate received data.

+     The Authorization module is integrated into Gateway.

      API methods:

      a. place_offer: add new offer to the system.
-Offer data is validated
+Offer data is validated.

      b. place_bid: add new bid to the system.
-Bid data ais validated
+Bid data ais validated.

-     c. get_offers_by_status: get all offers in given status
+     c. get_offers_by_status: get all offers in given status.

-     d. get_all_offers: get all existing offers disregarding of their status
+     d. get_all_offers: get all existing offers disregarding of their status.

-     e. get_my_bids: get all bids placed by given customer (the former is identified by provided owner_id in request)
+     e. get_my_bids: get all bids placed by given customer (the former is identified by provided owner_id in request).

-     f. get_my_offers: get all offers placed by given customer
+     f. get_my_offers: get all offers placed by given customer.

-     g. get_my_matches: get all matches related to given customer - the former can be either lender or borrower
+     g. get_my_matches: get all matches related to given customer - the former can be either lender or borrower.

+     h. sign_in: customer sends his credentials in request headers, JSON Web Token is sent in response.

+     i. sign_out: expires the JSON Web Token sent in request headers.

+     j. get_token_ttl: returns JWT Time To Live, providing the token is valid.

      Gateway produces 'offer' messages to Kafka topic 'Offers' and 'bid' messages to Kafka topic 'bids'.